rajaryan302202/handwritten_digit_recognition/README.md

 # NeuralNetworksAndDeepLearning-
-The code for the awesome online book by Michael Nielsen (@mnielsen)
+The code sample for the awesome online book by [Michael Nielsen](https://github.com/mnielsen)